-Source cash resources for materials and build cost of up to 6 Beta prototypes of approximately \$70,000 per unit (co-funded by FGR, MPI and the first purchasers of these Products).
+- Source cash resources for materials and build cost of one Alpha prototype of • approximately \$330,000 (co-funded by FGR, MPI and the first purchaser of the Product). - Source cash resources for materials and build cost of up to six Beta prototypes of . approximately \$250,000 per unit (co-funded by FGR, MPI and the first purchasers of these Products).

-(ii) Engineering Services Rotorua Limited to undertake the following:
+(ii) Alpine Logging Equipment (NZ) Ltd to undertake the following:

-- Provide a staff member in the role of Product Development Team Leader - Contribute in-kind resources (approx. 0.25 FTE) for design time, manufacturing facilities and expertise - · Design the Product - Manufacture, workshop test, install on first purchasers' loaders, and commission the Product on each loader - Contribute in-kind resources (approx. 0.25 FTE marketing expertise, networks, channels to market, after-sales product support) - Record accurately and report all in-kind contributions to FGR every 3 months during the development project

-· Actively market and sell the Product in New Zealand
+- Provide a staff member in the role of Product Development Team Leader for the duration of the project - Contribute in-kind resources (approximately 1.5 FTE for design time, manufacturing facilities and expertise) to the value of approximately \$275,000 - Design the Product - .
+Manufacture, workshop test, install on first purchasers' haulers, and commission the Product on each hauler - Contribute in-kind resources (approximately 0.25 FTE per year for 3 years, for Project ٠ Leader and technical support, marketing expertise, networks, channels to market, and after-sales product support) to the value of approximately \$145,000 - Record accurately and report all in-kind contributions to FGR, and report project ٠ progress, every 3 months during the development project - .
+Manufacture and actively market and sell the product in New Zealand and Spencer paul@appliedteleoperation.co.nz www.appliedteleoperation.co.nz 021 210 3350 17 Windsor Street Rotorua 3015 New Zealand